 The cover blurb at the bottom of Astonishing Tales #25 called Deathlok: Perhaps the greatest creation yet in the Marvel Age of Comics, Phase Two!
 You could call Phase Two the entire era under the editorship of Roy Thomas, the 70s period that saw the rise of creators like Steve Englehart, Don McGregor, Doug Moench, Steve Gerber, etc. A period of wild creativity and doing new things with the toys that Stan Lee, Jack Kirby, and Steve Ditko had left behind.
-But there were also brand new characters during this period, and one of the most different and daring creations came from Rich Buckler and Doug Moench.
+But there were also brand new characters during this period, and one of the most different and daring creations came from Rich Buckler.

-When I think of pop culture in the 1970s, the term anti-hero comes to mind.
+"Doug Moench is not the co-creator of Deathlok.
+If he were then he would have been listed on the credits as such of the very first story page of Deathlok's debut in Astonishing Tales #25.
+That is because when Roy Thomas introduced me to Doug, I came to Doug with the concept--not the other way around.
+Also, importantly, my work for Marvel on Deathlok was contractual."When I think of pop culture in the 1970s, the term anti-hero comes to mind.
 In comics, movies, and novels.
 Marvel was more prone to anti-heroes, since the writers and artists were more in tune with the counter culture.
 Deathlok was a prime example of an anti-hero: in the first few pages he kills a few guys quite brutally.
-At the same time he’s fighting against The Man, General Ryker and his military industrial complex—from a future set in the 1980s (that seemed so far off then).
+At the same time he’s fighting against The Man, General Ryker and his military industrial complex—from a future set in the 1990s (that seemed so far off then).
 You didn’t have to explain back then why anything connected to the military was bad, it just was evil by inherent nature, you dig it?

 I think Deathlok is truly remarkable as a unique character, both visually and narratively.
 Marvel has tried to reboot the character many times, but to me each attempt has always failed, because they lost the internal conflict of Manning versus Computer.
 Who wants to have their decisions ruled by a computer telling them what to at every step of the way?
-No one.
 Deathlok’s computer threatens to override his functionality and shut him down entirely.
 Manning is constantly fighting against it.
 I ain’t nobody’s bloody machine!
 Manning screams in the second issue. --and ain’t no more orders gonna be plugged into my arm—or my brain!

 The other remarkable thing about Deathlok’s first appearance was the promotional push that it received.
 Back then we didn’t have Previews or web sites or any type of magazine telling us what was coming.
 F.O.O.M.
 (Friends of Old Marvel) subscribers who received FOOM #5 in 1974 read this short article by Doug Moench: Buckler & Me & Deathlok Makes Three.
 His first meeting with Buckler and discussing the artist’s ideas for the character over deli sandwiches in New York City.
 How many kids dreamed of working for Marvel after reading that, hanging out with Moench, Gerber, Thomas, and throwing around ideas for Marvel Comics?
 I know I did.

 To whet the appetite for this character, FOOM #5 also had this diagram schematic of Deathlok’s costume and gear.
 All of which looked ultra cool to me.
 Hmm, I wonder if Eliot R. Brown saw this diagram and that was the birth of his interest in doing this kind of stuff for Marvel Universe Handbooks?
-Lol.

 Maybe you were not an exclusive FOOM club member.
 Well, you couldn’t have missed this promo column announcing Deathlok in the Bullpen Bulletins page for August 1974.
 I just love everything about this column, how Marvel trumpeted their comics and creators to the world.
 We’re shifting into high gear, troops—but we’re not going anyplace without you!

-Update: Giant-Size fan Toby sent me this scan, for Rich Buckler's variant cover to the 2009 Deathlok #1 mini-series!
+Update 2009: Giant-Size fan Toby sent me this scan, for Rich Buckler's variant cover to the 2009 Deathlok #1 mini-series!
 Hated this series entirely, but it is good to see that Marvel commissioned Buckler for this gem, a re-take on the classic Astonishing Tales #25 cover.